Spatial Network Calculus: Toward Deterministic Wireless Networking: Spatial Regulations

 \begin{theorem} When a stationary marked point process \(\widetilde{\Phi}\) is either strongly \((\sigma, \rho, \nu)\)-ball regulated or weakly \((\sigma, \rho, \nu)\)-ball regulated with respect to the receiver point process, and in the absence of channel fading (i.e., \(h_{x} \equiv 1\)), the interference conditioned on the transmit power \(P_{x_0}\) at \(x_0\) can be almost surely bounded as

 Consequently, an almost sure lower bound for the SINR, conditioned on the transmit power \(P_{x_0}\), is given by

-\end{theorem} \begin{proof} Since the transmitter marked point process \(\widetilde{\Phi}\) is \((\sigma, \rho, \nu)\)-ball regulated.
-Due to the equivalence between ball regulation and shot-noise regulation established in Theorem \ref{thm:equ} and Corollary \ref{cor:equ}, we conclude that the marked point process \(\widetilde{\Phi}\) is also \((\sigma, \rho, \nu)\)-shot-noise regulated.
+\end{theorem} \begin{proof} Since the transmitter marked point process \(\widetilde{\Phi}\) is \((\sigma, \rho, \nu)\)-ball regulated, and due to the equivalence between ball regulation and shot-noise regulation established in Theorem \ref{thm:equ} and Corollary \ref{cor:equ}, we conclude that the marked point process \(\widetilde{\Phi}\) is also \((\sigma, \rho, \nu)\)-shot-noise regulated.

-In a scenario without channel fading (i.e., \(h_{x} = 1\)), the interference experienced by a user can be bounded using (\ref{eqn:R_inf_bound}) as (\ref{eqn:interwithoutfading_1tier}).
-Given this upper bound on interference, we can derive further almost sure lower bounds for SINR in (\ref{eqn:withoutfading_1tier}). \end{proof}
+In a scenario without channel fading (that is, \(h_{x} = 1\)), {the interference experienced by a user can be bounded through (\ref{eqn:R_inf_bound})}.
+Given this upper bound on interference, we can further derive almost sure lower bounds for the SINR in (\ref{eqn:withoutfading_1tier}). \end{proof}

+{Theorem \ref{thm:interwithoutfading} provides an upper bound on interference in an integral form under the assumption of no fading.
+By assuming the path loss function \(\ell(r)=\min\{1, r^{-\alpha}\}\), where \(\alpha\) is the path loss exponent, we derive an explicit mathematical expression of the upper bound of interference in this special case. \begin{example} Considering the special case where \(\ell(r)=\min\{1, r^{-\alpha}\}\) with \(\alpha > 2\), the interference is upper bounded by